pycontribs/pyrax/docs/cloud_files.md

 Unless you have explicitly added metadata to this container, you should see it print an empty dict here.

     # Create a dict of metadata.
 Make one key with the required prefix,
-    # and the other without, to illustrate how pyrax will 'massage'
+    # and the other without, to illustrate how pyrax 'massages' the keys
-    # the keys to include the require prefix.
+    # to include the require prefix.
     new_meta = {"X-Account-Meta-City": "Springfield",
             "Famous_Family": "Simpsons"}
     cf.set_container_metadata(cont, new_meta)